-Tips to Install, Finish and Paint Trim and Casing for a Professional Look
+Tips to Install, Finish and Paint Trim and Casing

 I am working on a remodel in my dining room that consists of new window and flooring installation.
 I am in the homestretch and installing trim around the windows, ceiling and floor.
 I’d like to share a few tips to install, finish and paint trim and casing that I’ve learned during all of the remodeling I’ve done that will save time and create a thoroughly professional look!